nsbgn/thumbledore/README.md

 -   Each key is accessible by moving your finger(s) *at most one key away*.
 No more fumbling around for special symbols and function keys.
 -   *Simple*: There are only two additional layers involved: one controlled by your left and the other by your right thumb.
--   Only uses *standard tools*.
-The tweaks I propose here could also be achieved with the excellent [kmonad](github.com/david-janssen/kmonad), but that approach — while certainly easier to understand once it is up and running — isn't as plug-and-play.
 -   Achievable using *any run-of-the-mill keyboard*.
 -   It *degrades gracefully*: even when you do have a good keyboard, you can keep the layout somewhat consistent if you're forced to work on another.
 In particular, if you have a split spacebar, you could put `shift`/`tab` on the other space and keep everything else as it is.
 I also tried to make sure that users of a Corne or similar keyboard could additionally put `alt`/`dead_greek` and `ctrl`/`compose` on the two extra thumb keys.

 ## Usage

-To install, make sure that you have `xcape` and the `xkb` utilities.
-On Debian-derived systems:

-    sudo apt install x11-xkb-utils xcape

-Then, simply run `thumbledore` at startup.
+Install [keyd](https://github.com/rvaiya/keyd) and copy `keyd/default.cfg` to `/etc/keyd/`.

+If you prefer, you may instead use X-specific utilities (`sudo apt install x11-xkb-utils xcape` on Debian-based systems) and run `xkb/thumbledore.sh` at startup.

 ## Related software